spinalcordmri/spinalcordmri.github.io/README.md

 Ideally, we should have a backup of the Discourse forum saved somewhere, such that you can load the backup into the new forum installation and be up and running like normal.

-Also, you may want to install important plugins such as `discourse-solved`.
+Also, you may want to install important plugins such as `discourse-solved` at this time, too.

 ----